seeds/automatic-translation-xp/README.md

 Install the application and add it to your site.
 A valid API Key from Google Cloud then needs to be defined in the app settings in order to use the Widget.

+## Known issues

+- When translating content in Automatic mode the value stored for input fields like radioButton will also be translated.
+This may result in invalid options once the object is modified and the page is refreshed.
+Editors may want to double check and review the translated values before publishing the changes.

 ## License and credits

 A license is required to use this application.
 Once the app is installed, the Widget will be blocked until a license is provided.